modmail-dev/Modmail/README.md

 2. Head over to the [applicatons page](https://discordapp.com/developers/applications/me).
 3. Click “new application”.
 Give it a name, picture and description.
 4. Click “Create Bot User” and click “Yes, Do It!” when the dialog pops up.
 5. Copy down the bot token.
-This is what is used to login to your bot and will be used at step 8.
+This is what is used to login to your bot and will be used at Step 8, or 11 if you are setting up on your PC.

 *Here's a GIF to explain the first 5 steps*
 ![GIF to explain the first 5 steps](https://i.imgur.com/Y2ouW7I.gif)